jknapka/swagger-codegen/README.md

 # Swagger Code Generator

-This fork makes joegnelson's delegate mechanism usable for Swagger specs that rely on multiple kinds of responses for a single path and method.
+This fork makes joegnelson's JaxRSServerCodegenDelegate generator usable for Swagger specs that rely on multiple kinds of responses for a single path and method.
 The original Swagger-Codegen README is included verbatim below.

 [![Build Status](https://travis-ci.org/swagger-api/swagger-codegen.png)](https://travis-ci.org/swagger-api/swagger-codegen)